SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 2. **Unified Network**: The same network learns to produce both conditioned and unconditioned outputs, crucial for its versatility during inference.

 **Inference Process**:
+In Stable Diffusion, the classifier-free guidance approach involves two separate inference passes:

-1. **Prompt Types**:
+1. **Conditioned Inference**:
-   - Conditioned prompt: A specific instruction guiding the image generation (e.g., "generate a cat").
+   - Uses the specified text prompt (e.g., "generate a cat").
+   - Guides the generation towards the desired output.

+2. **Unconditioned Inference**:
+   - Uses an empty or null text prompt.
-   - Unconditioned prompt: A general or null prompt, allowing more freedom in generation.
+   - Represents a more general, unguided generation.

-2. **Guidance Scale**: A parameter that balances the influence of conditioned and unconditioned outputs.
+3. **Guidance Scale**: A parameter that balances the influence of conditioned and unconditioned outputs.

-3. **Output Combination**: The final output is a weighted combination of conditioned and unconditioned predictions.
+4. **Output Combination**: The final output is a weighted combination of conditioned and unconditioned predictions.

 The classifier-free guidance formula is typically expressed as: